 Honorable Don Maddox

-Don Maddox is director emeritus of the J.F Maddox Foundation, an organization he has served for over 40 years in Hobbs, N.M.
+Don Maddox is director emeritus of the J.F Maddox Foundation, an organization he has served for over 40 years in Hobbs, New Mexico.

-Born in Bristol, Va., and raised in Gastonia, N.C., Don Maddox received a bachelor of science degree from Pfeiffer University in 1964 and a Juris Doctor degree from Wake Forest University School of Law in 1967.
+Born in Bristol, Virginia, and raised in Gastonia, North Carolina, Don Maddox received a Bachelor of Science from Pfeiffer University in 1964 and went on to earn his Juris Doctor from Wake Forest University School of Law in 1967.

-Married to Susan Leigh Maddox since 1965, Maddox has two children, Ann Maddox Utterback of Albuquerque, N.M., and Ben Maddox of Taos, N.M.
+Maddox and his wife, Susan Leigh, have two children—Ann Maddox Utterback of Albuquerque, New Mexico, and Ben Maddox of Taos, New Mexico.
 He and Susan also have four grandchildren.